wvannoordt/cmf/STANDARD.md

 - The selection of methods should not be assigned to an integer.
 If a differentiating class is not appropriate, then any method selection should be implemented using an enumeration with a corresponding string function.
 - There should be no files output unless explicitly enabled or as a consequence of a crash.
 No files should be output to the current directory explicitly.
+- Avoid deallocating memory only to immediately re-allocate it, unless it is part of an isolated resizing or repartitioning operation.

 ## Header Files